Restorative practices: the role of the International Commission against impunity in Guatemala -CICIG-.

 Mauricio Abraham Rosales Schettini is Guatemalan.
 Degree in International Relations, with Cum Laude mention from the Rafael Landívar University.
 University professor.
 He has a Diploma in Political and Citizen Education from the José Simeón Cañas Central American University in El Salvador.
 He has represented Guatemala in spaces of the United Nations Organization in Chile, Costa Rica, Mexico, Guatemala and New York.

-He has been recognized by the Friedrich Naumann Foundation for Freedom, for leading management projects for development focused on governance, urbanism and advocacy.
-He has been recognized by the Friedrich Naumann Foundation for Freedom, for leading management projects for development focused on governance, urbanism and incidence.
+He has been recognized by the Friedrich Naumann Foundation for Freedom, for leading development management projects focused on governance, urbanism and advocacy.

 He has work experience in the field of development cooperation, focused on donors from the European Union and the United States government.